rui-zhang-ocean/RSKtools/README.md

 	- Fixed bug that `RSKfindprofile` can not detect upcast correctly.
 	- Added ability to align channel with time in `RSKalignchannel`.
 	- Added ability to read hidden channel and power table in `RSKopen`.
-	- Added interpolation ability in `RSKtrim`
+	- Added interpolation ability in `RSKtrim`.
 	- Added `Optode Temperature` channel name.
 	- Improved algorithm for `RSKbinaverage`.
 	- Improved algorithm for RSKremoveloops.
-	- Added `direction` and `profilenumber` fields to rsk.data with profiles.
+	- Added `direction` and `profilenumber` fields to `rsk.data` with profiles.
-	- RSKplotprofiles enables different linestyle for upcast and downcast.
+	- `RSKplotprofiles` enables different line-style for upcast and downcast.
-	- RSKplotprofiles enables pressure as Y-axis.
+	- `RSKplotprofiles` enables pressure as Y-axis.

 * Version 2.1.0 (2017-08-31)
 	- New function `RSKtrim` for pruning data